gcmt/breeze.vim/README.md

 ![Screenshot](extra/dom.gif "DOM navigation")

-The available commands for DOM navigation cover only low level movements at the moment but might be useful for exploring dense html files.
+The available commands for DOM navigation cover only low level movements at the moment but might be useful for exploring dense HTML files.

 ### Commands